GoogleCloudPlatform/google-cloud-iot-arduino/README.md

 At this point, your registry is created and your device has been added to the registry so you're ready to connect it.

-Open one of the samples and find the configuration section.
+Select one of the available samples from the **File > Examples > Google Cloud IoT Core JWT** menu and find the configuration section (ciotc_config.h in newer examples).

 Find and replace the following values first:
 * Project ID (get from console or `gcloud list config`)